Bruno Sido

 Bruno Sido (born 19 February 1951) is a member of the Senate of France, representing the Haute-Marne department.
 He is a member of The Republicans.

+Political career

+In parliament, Sido has been a member of the Parliamentary Office for the Evaluation of Scientific and Technological Choices.

 Ahead of the 2022 presidential elections, Sido publicly declared his support for Michel Barnier as the Republicans’ candidate.